 Here are some natural gas remedies:

-Please contact me if you know of a fool-proof natural gas remedy that I didn't mention here.
+Please leave a comment if you know of a fool-proof natural gas remedy that I didn't mention here.